wicked-rainman/DAPL/docs/README.md

 5.  exit root and as a user run make.

 6. When that has completed, run "sudo make Install".
-This should copy any binaries into /usr/local/bin, scripts into /usr/local/sbin and create archive libraries in $HOME/DAPL/Lib
+This should copy any binaries into /usr/local/bin, scripts into /usr/local/sbin, create archive libraries in $HOME/DAPL/Lib and place service files in /etc/systemd/system.
+Check that you understand what the Install block of the Makefile is doing and change it if you would like to use other directory names Etc.

 7. DAPL can be run in a standalone mode, with backend server support, or as a server.
 It requires environmental variables to be set, based on the installation use case.
 These variables are often placed in $HOME/.bashrc, or in the case of a server install, included in the systemd control files.